tom-seddon/b2/doc/Overview.md

 below.

-(Note that unlike other commands, `Capture mouse` is special, and its keyboard shortcut will always be handled even if it would overlap with ordinary BBC input.)
+(Note that unlike other commands, `Capture mouse` is special, and its keyboard shortcut will always be handled, even if it would overlap with ordinary BBC input.
+It's hopefully more useful this way, even if it's inconsistent.)

 If `Capture on click` is ticked, the mouse will be captured automatically if you click on the emulator display.
+Cancel the capture as above.

 ## Save states